-- I was not advised by NatWest that my Life Cover premiums could fluctuate.
+- I was not told by NatWest that my Life Cover premiums could fluctuate.

-- I was told by NatWest that my Life Cover would pay the full amount on first death.
+- I was informed by NatWest that my Life Cover would pay the full amount on first death.

 - NatWest made me feel pressured into taking out the whole of life policy.